 We usually keep our private key on our local machine and put the public key on our remote hosts.
 When we issue a login to the remote host, it sends us back a message encrypted with the public key.
 Then we have to prove that we can decrypt it using our private key before we gain access to the remote host.

 Here is a simple guide on how to set up public key authentication on Linux.

 First, we should generate a pair of public/private keys on our localhost:

 ssh-keygen -t rsa

 Here we use the RSA algorithm.
 You could also use DSA if you prefer.
-The keys will be stored as
+The keys will store as

 id_rsa.pub in our